English Department/Writing Program Internships: Summer 2019

-The English Department and the Writing Program are happy to announce six sponsored internships for the summer of 2017.
-Each 10-week, full-time internship carries a stipend of $4,000.
-Students may apply for more than one internship, but should indicate their first choice and notice the locations and difference of emphasis between them.
-Completed applications are due wednesday, March 1, 2017, at noon.
+The English Department and the Writing Program are happy to announce six sponsored internships for the summer of 2019.
+Each 10-week, full-time internship carries a stipend of $4000.
+A housing supplement of up to $1000 may be possible depending on demonstrated need.
+Students may apply for more than one internship, but should indicate their first choice.
+Full application details will be posted in early February.
+For answers to frequently asked questions, see Apply & FAQs.

 Editorial Internship at Slate.